nishantjr/ml-tableau/docs/04-guarded-patterns.md

 ## Working modulo theories

-The tableau presented in [@fig:guarded-tableau] may be easily extended to handle satisfiability modulo theorems for finite theories with guarded axioms.
+The tableau presented in Figure \ref{fig:guarded-tableau} may be easily extended to handle satisfiability modulo theorems for finite theories with guarded axioms.

 First, we extend assertions to allow quantifying over its variable---i.e.